ashita03/Bone-Fracture-Detection/README.md

 ## Data Source
 The dataset used for bone fracture detection is available on Kaggle.
 You can find the dataset and additional information [here](https://www.kaggle.com/datasets/pkdarabi/bone-fracture-detection-computer-vision-project).

+## About Data
+The dataset includes X-ray images of different bone fractures.
+The classes available in the dataset are - Elbow Positive, Fingers Positive, Forearm Fracture, Humerus Fracture, Shoulder Fracture, and Wrist Positive.

 ## Running the Repository
 To run the web application locally, follow these steps: